Jimmy Garvin: Early career (1968–1983)

-World Class Championship Wrestling (1983-1984)
+World Class Championship Wrestling (1983–1984)

 Along with his valet Sunshine, Garvin competed in WCCW as a heel, refusing to wrestle on live TV before he started a feud with beloved David Von Erich, which he lost and ended up spending a day with Sunshine on David's ranch, doing ranch type duties such as washing the five dogs owned by David (as he relaxed and shot skeet right over Jimmy and Sunshine's heads) and relocating several bales of hay without the use of a truck.
 However, towards the end of the day, Garvin drew the line at cleaning out the old horse barn and the two went at it.

 He next moved on to feud with Chris Adams.
 Around this time, he introduced his wife, Patti, as "Sunshine II", who was supposed to work as an assistant to the original Sunshine.
 After the interference of Sunshine II cost Garvin to lose the WCCW Television Championship to Johnny Mantell in October 1983, Sunshine II blamed the original Sunshine for the botch.
 Garvin then fired the original Sunshine and renamed Sunshine II as "Precious" (not to be confused with his original valet of the same name).
 Precious and Sunshine (now aligned with Chris Adams) feuded while Garvin traded the NWA American Heavyweight Championship with Adams.
 During this time, the couples competed in mixed tag-team matches.
 Sunshine temporarily left WCCW in 1984 (with the storyline excuse that she had been injured by Garvin and Precious) and was replaced in the feud with her "truck driving aunt", Stella Mae French (Tanya West).
 Adams and Stella Mae continued to compete in mixed tag team matches against Garvin and Precious until they defeated them in a "Loser Leaves Town" cage match in July 1984.
 Garvin and Precious then left World Class for the American Wrestling Association.
 Garvin and Adams would revive their feud ten years later in the Global Wrestling Federation, but the promotion went out of business before that angle got off the ground.

-American Wrestling Association (1984-1986)
+American Wrestling Association (1984–1986)

+Garvin debuted in the Minneapolis, Minnesota-based American Wrestling Association (AWA) in October 1984.
+From late-1984 to mid-1985, he repeatedly unsuccessfully challenged AWA World Heavyweight Champion Rick Martel.

+At SuperClash in September 1985, Garvin unsuccessfully challenged Kerry Von Erich for the NWA Texas Heavyweight Championship.

-In the AWA, he formed a tag team with "Mr. Electricity" Steve Regal and they won the World Tag Team Titles from The Road Warriors with the help of the Fabulous Freebirds.
-Their reign was short as they would lose them to the team of Curt Hennig and Scott Hall.
+In September 1985, Garvin and "Mr. Electricity" Steve Regal defeated the Road Warriors for the AWA World Tag Team Championship with the help of the Fabulous Freebirds.
+They held the titles until January 1986, when they lost to Curt Hennig and Scott Hall.

+Garvin wrestled his final match for the AWA at WrestleRock 86 in April 1986, teaming with Michael Hayes in a loss to the Road Warriors in a steel cage match.